FrancescoSaverioZuppichini/glasses-2.0/docs/tutorial/configurations.md

-Glasses uses a configuration system to record/share and load custom version of a specific architecture.
+Glasses uses a configuration system to record/share and load custom versions of a specific architecture.

 !!! note
-    Configurations in `glasses` are python `dataclasses`, thus at any point in time you can import them and know exacly what goes inside.
+    Configurations in `glasses` are python `dataclasses`, thus at any point in time, you can import them and know exactly what goes inside.

 The main idea behind our configuration system is to be an addition to the models, **not a requirement**.
 Any model in classes can be created by just importing it and passing the right parameters, they don't know about configurations.